geigea84/professional-readme-generator/Develop/README.md

   ## Contributing

   ## Tests
-    node index.js
+    npm test
   ## Questions
   Feel free to email me at geigea84@gmail.com with any questions.

   More of my work can be viewed on [GitHub](https://github.com/geigea84).